andres-ml/molten/README.md

 discord.js-based modular Discord bot

 Molten is a self-hosted bot that you can easily extend by defining *pieces*.
-Pieces allow fast definition of commands or add listen to any event.
+Pieces allow fast definition of commands or add functionalities by listening to events.
 Pieces can be nested one within another to automatically group commands under a common prefix.

 Molten comes packed with some default pieces, which offer functionalities like:
 * Polls
 * Rolling
-* Time-related commands
+* Timing commands
 * Auto help generation
 * Command aliasing